Ottawa station: Renovation

-A $21.7 million renovation project was undertaken from late 2016 to 2018.
-The project added an elevator to improve accessibility in the spiral ramp and at tracks 3 and 4.
+A $21.7 million renovation project was undertaken from late 2016 to 2018, adding an elevator to enhance accessibility in the spiral ramp and at tracks 3 and 4.
 The station's Track 1 side platform was also raised from the previous low-level to a standard level for faster and easier boarding.
-Maintenance work was also conducted on the roof, and a climate controlled waiting area was built next to Track 1 for departing passengers to wait for their trains.
+Maintenance work was also carried out on the roof, and a climate-controlled waiting area was built next to Track 1 for departing passengers to wait for their trains.

 The station management also began working to attain a LEED Silver green building certification from the Canada Green Building Council.

-The official certification process began in 2019 and on August 10, 2020, the building achieved a LEED v4.1 Operation and Maintenance: Existing Buildings certification at the Gold level, earning 68 of a possible 100 LEED points.
+The official certification process began in 2019, and on August 10, 2020, the building achieved a LEED v4.1 Operation and Maintenance: Existing Buildings certification at the Gold level, earning 68 of a possible 100 LEED points.

 Accessibility improvements

-Following the renovations, Via Rail began a pilot project to test electronic systems that would allow passengers with visual impairments to navigate autonomously between the station entrance and platforms.
+Following the renovations, Via Rail initiated a pilot project to test electronic systems enabling passengers with visual impairments to navigate autonomously between the station entrance and platforms.
 These tests were carried out in collaboration with the International Union of Railways, Canadian Council of the Blind and the Canadian National Institute for the Blind.
 The company intends to improve the system and eventually deploy the technology in other stations in its network.